-On a computer, the radiologist will watch the progress of the radioactive tracer through your body.
-In some cases, you might need additional imaging within 24 hours if original images aren't satisfactory.
+A specialist in medical imaging, called a radiologist, will watch a computer screen to see the progress of the radioactive tracer through your body.
+You might need more imaging within 24 hours if original images aren't good enough.

 After the procedure

-In most cases, you can go about your day after your scan.
+Most people can go about their day after the scan.
 The small amount of radioactive tracer will lose its reactivity or pass through your urine and stool over the next day or two.
 Drink plenty of water to help flush it out of your system.

-To make a diagnosis, your doctor will consider your signs and symptoms and other test results with the results of your HIDA scan.
+To make a diagnosis, your health care provider will consider your symptoms and other test results as well as the results of your HIDA scan.

 Results of a HIDA scan include:

-- Normal.
-The radioactive tracer moved freely with the bile from your liver into your gallbladder and small intestine.
+- Typical.
+The radioactive tracer moved freely with the bile from the liver into the gallbladder and small intestine.

 - Slow movement of radioactive tracer.
 Slow movement of the tracer might indicate a blockage or obstruction, or a problem in liver function.

 - No radioactive tracer seen in the gallbladder.
-Inability to see the radioactive tracer in your gallbladder might indicate acute inflammation (acute cholecystitis).
+Inability to see the radioactive tracer in the gallbladder might indicate acute inflammation, called acute cholecystitis.

-- Abnormally low gallbladder ejection fraction.
-The amount of tracer leaving your gallbladder is low after you've been given a drug to make it empty, which might indicate chronic inflammation (chronic cholecystitis).
+- Low gallbladder ejection fraction.
+The amount of tracer leaving the gallbladder is low after medicine is given to make it empty.
+This might indicate chronic inflammation, known as chronic cholecystitis.

 - Radioactive tracer detected in other areas.
-Radioactive tracer found outside of your biliary system might indicate a leak.
+Radioactive tracer found outside of the biliary system might indicate a leak.

-Your doctor will discuss the results with you.
+Your health care provider will discuss the results with you.